The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-One of the bigger determining factors: your credit score.
-A score of 661 or higher places you in the creditworthy category, according to the study.
+- Your credit score: One of the bigger determining factors for mortgage approval, a credit score of 661 or higher places you in the creditworthy category, according to the study.
 If your score is between 600 and 660, you could be close to being ready for a mortgage, but not there yet.
 If your score is 599 or lower, you’re likely not ready to take on the additional debt.

 How to improve your finances before getting a mortgage